Doctor of Leadership Program

 Leadership Doctoral Philosophy

-Inquiry is action-oriented and evidence-informed: designs are credible, interpretations responsible, and recommendations implementable.
-The goal is principled impact—leadership practice strengthened through disciplined research, clear synthesis, and executive communication.
+Inquiry is practice-driven and evidence-informed, requiring designs that are credible, interpretations that are balanced, and recommendations that are implementable.
+The program seeks principled impact: leadership strengthened through disciplined reflection, rigorous scholarship, and clear, purposeful communication.

 Admission & Entry Requirements

-Admission to the Doctor of Leadership (DOL) at Monarch Business School Switzerland is based on demonstrated professional experience, leadership competence, and the potential to engage in reflective and applied research.
-The program is designed for executives, consultants, leadership coaches, and professionals who wish to extend their leadership capability and theoretical understanding through structured doctoral-level inquiry.
+Admission to the Doctor of Leadership (DOL) at Monarch Business School Switzerland is grounded in demonstrated professional experience, leadership capability, and the capacity to engage in reflective, practice-oriented doctoral research.
+The program is intended for executives, senior managers, consultants, leadership coaches, and other professionals who wish to deepen their understanding of leadership as both an academic discipline and a lived organisational practice.

-Applicants typically hold a master’s degree from an accredited institution.
-However, experienced managers or professionals with a bachelor’s degree and significant leadership experience may also be considered for admission.
-At the discretion of the Dean, candidates without a formal academic qualification may be admitted on the basis of substantial professional achievement and professional qualifications, recognized as equivalent academic capital.
+Applicants normally hold a master’s degree from an accredited institution.
+However, experienced professionals with a bachelor’s degree and substantial leadership responsibility may also be considered for admission.
+In exceptional circumstances, candidates who do not possess formal academic qualifications may be admitted at the discretion of the Dean when they can demonstrate significant professional achievement, specialised expertise, or recognised professional certifications that constitute equivalent academic capital.

-Applications are reviewed by the Academic Board to ensure alignment between each candidate’s professional background, proposed area of leadership inquiry, and available supervisory expertise.
-Candidates are expected to demonstrate intellectual curiosity, self-awareness, and critical reflection, along with a clear motivation to apply doctoral learning to complex leadership and organizational challenges.
+All applications are reviewed by the Academic Board to ensure coherence between the candidate’s professional background, intended area of inquiry, and available supervisory expertise.
+Successful applicants are those who can demonstrate intellectual curiosity, critical thinking, reflective awareness, and a clear motivation to apply doctoral learning to complex leadership and organisational challenges.
+The admissions process is designed to confirm that each candidate enters the program with the readiness, professional grounding, and scholarly potential required to succeed within Monarch’s mentor-driven doctoral environment.

 Tuition